Eisis PPI Claim

 Eisis PPI wasn't all bad, it was intended to protect borrowers' from being unable to make repayments if they were unable to work due to illness or injury.
 The problem was how PPI was mis-sold by Eisis.

-There are many examples of Eisis mis-selling PPI, some consumers were not even made aware by Eisis that PPI was attached to their policy, and if the customer was made aware that PPI had been attached, they were not told by Eisis that it was optional.
+There are many examples of Eisis mis-selling PPI, some customers were not even made aware by Eisis that PPI was attached to their policy, and if the customer was made aware that PPI had been attached, they were not informed by Eisis that it was optional.